Campus Police Department - Safety Matters

 - Students and community members should tune to local radio and television stations for additional information that would assist them.

-- Students and employees should register their contact information with the Lion Alert Notification System accessible through the myWallaceState link on the Wallace State web site.
+- Students and employees should register their contact information with the Lion Alert - Emergency Notification System, also accessible through the myWallaceState link on the Wallace State web site.

 If someone on campus needs emergency medical care, call 911.
 Usually, an officer will be the first emergency official to arrive.
 Additionally, a local ambulance service and paramedics from the local fire department will respond.